Subsidy Library

 info Additional Information

-OFA6: Undersown cereal crop (organic land) - GOV.UK
+OFA6: Undersown cereal crop (organic land)

 This is an action in the Sustainable Farming Incentive (SFI) scheme: expanded offer for 2024.
 You must read the SFI scheme information to understand the scheme rules and how to apply.